dbpunk-labs/db3/README.md

 ![arc](./docs/rtstore_arch.png)

 ## Status
-It's under a very early stage, if you are interested in this project, Issues, Discussions or PRs are welcome.
+It's under a very early stage. if you are interested in this project, Issues, Discussions or PRs are welcome.

 ## License
 Apache License, Version 2.0